nykabhishek/nykabhishek-academic-kickstart/content/project/ravev/index.md

 ---
 title: Response of Autonomous Vehicles to Emergency Response Vehicles (RAVEV)
-summary: The objective of this project was to develop response protocols for an autonomous vehicle when it senses the presence of emergency vehicles using sound, vision, and other onboard sensors.
-As part of the project, I developed a public image dataset for Emergency vehicles (EV); trained object detection, classification, and tracking models developed using scikit-learn and Keras, and implemented SLAM for control of the autonomous vehicle in the presence of emergency responders.
+summary: The objective of this project was to develop response protocols for autonomous vehicles to safely respond to different classes of emergency vehicles using fused data from sound, vision, and other onboard sensors.
+As a part of this project, I generated an Emergency Vehicle (EV) image dataset and trained computer vision models to identify and localize EVs in crowded environments.
+I trained ML models using decision trees, nearest neighbors, boosting, and SVM on different feature vectors to perform EV classification and implemented Spatio-temporal multi-object tracking algorithms to track EVs in video sequences.
+Finally, we formulated two distinct frameworks for the response protocol of an autonomous vehicle in emergency scenarios.
 tags:
 - Autonomous Vehicles
 - Computer Vision